-The Company assesses all information available, including on a forward-looking basis, the expected credit losses associated with its assets carried at amortized cost.
-The Company has not recognized any impairment losses during the years ended December 31, 2018 and 2017.
+The Company assesses all information available, including, on a forward-looking basis, the expected credit losses associated with its assets carried at amortized cost.
+The Company has not recognized any impairment losses during the nine months ended September 30, 2019 or the year ended December 31, 2018.